kevinchannon/wite/README.md

 ```c++
 #include <wite/collections/static_lookup.hpp>
 ```
 This is a simple lookup table.
-It works a bit like a `std::map`; you fill it with key-value pairs and you can look up the values based on the keys (in addition, you can also look up the keys from the values too, which you can't do with a `std::map`).
+It works a bit like a `std::map`; you fill it with key-value pairs, and you can look up the values based on the keys (in addition, you can also look up the keys from the values too, which you can't do with a `std::map`).
 The primary usage for this thing is to provide a low-overhead way to convert an `enum` to a string without writing a switch-case statement.

 So, say you had some `enum` that you wanted to serialise, or print out in text, or something:
 ```c++